-The Annual Notices are published by the School District of Elcho to keep families with school-aged children informed of the policies of our schools, and to communicate expectations and guidelines for the education of our children.
-The District also provides a PK-5 Family Handbook and High School/Middle School Student Handbooks as more complete resources, given to families at the beginning of each school year, or upon enrollment in the district.
+The Annual Notices are published by the Elcho School District to keep families with school-aged children informed of the policies of our schools, and to communicate expectations and guidelines for the education of our children.
+The District also provides a Family Handbook that includes more complete resources that are given to families at the beginning of each school year, or upon enrollment in the district.
 These documents can also be accessed on our website at www.elcho.k12.wi.us.

-If you have any questions or concerns, please contact your building principal or anyone listed below at (715) 275-3225.
+If you have any questions or concerns, please contact or anyone listed below at (715) 275-3225.

-District Administrator: Rachel Lemanczyk

-Director of Special Education: Rachel Lemanczyk

-PK-12 Principal: Paige Zutavern

-Director of Curriculum & Instruction: Alyssa Carlson
+District Administrator: Rachel Lemanczyk Director of Special Education: Rachel Lemanczyk PK-12 Principal: Paige Zutavern Director of Curriculum & Instruction: Alyssa Carlson Director of Buildings and Grounds: Bob Jensen

-Director of Business Services: Lindsay Joerns

-Director of Food Service: Ruth Rettinger

-Director of Buildings and Grounds: Robert Jensen

-It is the policy of the School District of Elcho that no person be denied admission to any public school in this district or be denied participation in, be denied the benefits of, or be discriminated against in any curricular, extracurricular, pupil service, recreational or other program or activity because of the person's sex, race, color, religion, national origin, ancestry, creed, age, pregnancy, marital or parental status, sexual orientation or physical, mental, emotional or learning disability as required by Section 118.13 of the statutes.
+It is the policy of the Elcho School District that no person be denied admission to any public school in this district or be denied participation in, be denied the benefits of, or be discriminated against in any curricular, extracurricular, pupil service, recreational or other program or activity because of the person's sex, race, color, religion, national origin, ancestry, creed, age, pregnancy, marital or parental status, sexual orientation or physical, mental, emotional or learning disability as required by Section 118.13 of the statutes.
 This policy also prohibits discrimination as defined by Title IX of the Education Amendments of 1972 (sex), Title VI of the Civil Rights Act of 1964 (race and national origin) and Section 504 of the Rehabilitation Act of 1973 (handicap).